Who can benefit from this guide?

 Rate Codes

 Rate codes allow you to set different pay rates for each employee.
 If an employee's rate is different from the standard, you can add their unique rate to their pay rate record.
-When a rate code transaction is added to pay mode, Jemini will use the employee's rate instead of the default rate.
+When you add a rate code transaction to Pay Mode, Jemini will use the employee's rate instead of the default rate.

 Rates can be a fixed value or a value multiplied by the hours worked.
-These settings are applied in the transaction’s applicability in Pay > Payroll Transaction Configuration.
+Configure these settings in the transaction’s applicability under Pay > Payroll Transaction Configuration.

 TIP

-Multiple rate codes can be added to an employee's pay rate on top of their existing salary or wages.
+You can add multiple rate codes to an employee's pay rate on top of their existing salary or wages.

 Rate code configuration for System Administrators